endangereddataweek/endangereddataweek.org/_events/2020-09-21-when-data-endangers-tools-and-strategies-for-risk-assessment-policy-analysis-and-advocacy.md

 time: "12:00:00 PM"
 excerpt: >
   This pre-recorded panel will focus on endangering data, and we'll present resources that can help librarians audit library-built and vendor-...
-location_city: "DLF Technologies of Surveillance Interest Group"
+location_city: "DLF Privacy and Ethics in Technology Working Group"
-location_physical: "DLF Technologies of Surveillance Interest Group"
+location_physical: "DLF Privacy and Ethics in Technology Working Group"
 title: "When Data Endangers: Tools and Strategies for Risk Assessment, Policy Analysis, and Advocacy"
 author: "Scott W.H.
 Young & Michelle Gibeault"
 website: ""